intempt/intempt-nodejs/README.md

 # Intempt - Nodejs SDK

-[Intempt](https://intempt.com/?utm_campaign=sdk&utm_medium=docs&utm_source=github) is an API-first platform for developers and marketers who are dissatisfied with high-maintenance personalization software.
-Our product is a personalization infrastructure through API and easy-to-use Console that provides a quicker way to build personalized applications.
-Unlike legacy personalization software we have:

-* an API-first SaaS platform that enables personalization of both digital and physical human activity
-* a management console that helps cut down maintenance and reporting overhead
-* an infrastructure to scale up user activity in no time
+[Intempt](https://intempt.com/?utm_campaign=sdk&utm_medium=docs&utm_source=github) Customer Data Platform built on Open Data Stack for the needs of SAAS and eCommerce companies focusing to grow their customer LTV.

-This is a library to facilitate tracking of anonymous and logged-in user traffic on your server.
+This is a library to facilitate tracking of anonymous and logged-in user traffic on your Node.js server.

 ## Contents: